 Teacher Tip: It will be useful at some point to check your student's handheld knowledge when it comes to making these predictions using the regression curve.
-As mentioned before, going to the geometry and using the point on tool is useful, as is the graph trace function.
-You may also want to remind them that drawing horizontal lines and finding points of intersection can be helpful.
+An example may be reminding them that drawing horizontal lines and finding points of intersection can be helpful.